evolvingstuff/vdw2/content/posts/breast-cancer-survivors-with-high-vitamin-d-were-33-x-less-likely-to-have-metastases.md

 ---

-#### VitaminDWiki - &lt;a href=&quot;/posts/metastatic-cancer-probably-reduced-by-vitamin-d-many-studiesmetastatic-cancer-re-4-studies-as-of&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: Metastatic Cancer probably reduced by vitamin D - many studies|Metastatic Cancer reduced by vitamin D - 24 studies as of May 2023&quot;&gt;Metastatic Cancer probably reduced by vitamin D - many studies|Metastatic Cancer reduced by vitamin D - 24 studies as of May 2023&lt;/a&gt;
+#### VitaminDWiki - &lt;a href=&quot;/posts/metastatic-cancer-probably-reduced-by-vitamin-d-many-studies&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: Metastatic Cancer probably reduced by vitamin D - many studies&quot;&gt;Metastatic Cancer reduced by vitamin D - 24 studies as of May 2023&lt;/a&gt;